 Here you can stay in the elegant Georgian New Town, or plump for a property with panoramic views of the iconic castle.

-Here are the 18 best hotels in Edinburgh to book for the ultimate city break in this glorious city.
+Based on my own experiences, plus recommendations from fellow travellers, here is my pick of the best hotels in Edinburgh to book for the ultimate city break in this glorious city.

 1. The Balmoral